 Another handy feature is its note-taking function.
 During meetings, you can create and share a meeting with your team.
 Those in attendance can add their own notes and receive tasks in real-time.
 The software automatically indexes new notes, making it easy for you to instantly find what you need.

-Like the other meeting tools on this list, you can integrate Hugo with popular applications like Zoom, Slack, HubSpot, most Talkdesk competitors.
+Like the other meeting tools on this list, you can integrate Hugo with popular applications like Zoom, Slack, HubSpot, and most Talkdesk competitors.
 Hugo offers a free plan that includes unlimited docs and tasks, private templates, and basic integrations.
 However, for extra features like shared templates and premium integrations, you’ll need to upgrade to a paid plan, which starts at $6 per user per month for the Pro plan.

 Asana is project management software that lets you organize your tasks and projects in one workspace.
 It offers multiple views, including list, timeline, Kanban, calendar, and more so you can get a high-level view of your work.
 Other features include to-do lists, subtasks, automatic reminders, and file sharing.
 With real-time project data, you can keep tabs on your team (without micromanaging them).